meltano/meltano/docs/src/developer-tools/command-line-interface.md

 Meltano is now running and should open a new tab at [http://localhost:5000](http://localhost:5000).

-Now that you have access to the Meltano UI, [use our Getting Started guide](/docs/getting-started.html#connect-data-sources) to learn more about how to use the software.
+Now that you have access to the Meltano UI, [use our Getting Started with Data Analysis guide](/docs/analysis.html#connect-data-sources) to learn more about how to use the software.

 ## Glossary of Command Line Concepts